matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Key verification framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Verifying keys manually by reading out the Ed25519 key is not very user friendly,
+Verifying keys manually by reading out the Ed25519 key is not very user-friendly,
 and can lead to errors.
 In order to help mitigate errors, and to make the process
 easier for users, some verification methods are supported by the specification.
 The methods all use a common framework for negotiating the key verification.